angular/angular/packages/compiler/design/separate_compilation.md

 ```

 Note that this is exactly what is produced if the transform had been done
 manually or by some other compiler before `ngc` compiler is invoked.
-That is
+That is why
-this model has the advantage that there is no magic introduced by the compiler
+this model has the advantage that there is no magic introduced by the compiler,
 as it treats classes annotated by `@Component` identically to those produced
 manually.